By Rosemary Frei, MSc, DrBicuspid.com contributing writer

 However, embezzling employees often give clues that they are stealing from you, he said.

-His analysis of a 2007 survey of employee termination and embezzlement by the ADA revealed that more than two-third of embezzlements are discovered by observing employee behavior.
+His analysis of a 2007 survey of employee termination and embezzlement by the ADA revealed that more than two-thirds of embezzlements are discovered by observing employee behavior.

 “Most embezzlers are longtime employees … and with this seniority comes a high degree of trust.”